The Highlights of Rome in One Day

 One of the things I love about Rome is that, as long as you are staying somewhere in the center, you can walk anywhere.
 Ok, you have to enjoy walking because from one end of the center to the other end might take you 40 minutes, but I found that doable and loved it!

 And yes, even if you are not all that much into history I guarantee that you will love the streets of Rome.
 Beautiful old buildings, narrow streets leading up to hidden squares and all those lovely romantic restaurants and cozy bars…

-And yes, I would say you need much more time to really discover Rome but if you ever end up in Rome for just 24 hours (or so) then this is what I would recommend you to do:
+And yes, I would say you need much more than one day in Rome to really explore this city.
+But if you ever end up in Rome for just 24 hours (or so) then this is what I would recommend you to do:

 The bus is comfortable and an easy way to get in and out of the city and when you pre-book you save both time (not having to wait in line) and money (you get an online discount).

 The Terravision bus drops you off at Termini, the central train station.
 From there you can easily walk into the city or take a taxi if your hotel is located a bit further away.

 Drop off your bags and start exploring!

 Ok, probably a bit of a walk from wherever you are staying so you might want to ask your hotel how to get there by public transport or check this website: www.rome.info/transportation

 But Trastevere is such a lovely area and going for an aperitivo (just pick any of the bars, you can’t really go wrong) is what the locals do so it will make your Rome experience just that little bit more authentic…

 Although officially Aperitivo is not supposed to replace dinner and any real Italian is probably going to hate me for saying this but most places in Rome offering Aperitivo serve such a great selection of food with it that it has replaced many of my dinners in Rome…

-And, most importantly, it’s a great way to experience local culture, to people-watch, to unwind with a drink after work or after a long day of sightseeing…
+And, most importantly, it’s a great way to experience Rome’s local culture, to people-watch, to unwind with a drink after work or after a long day of sightseeing…

-1. Colosseum and Roman Forum
+1. The Colosseum and Roman Forum

-Only a short walk from the Colosseum you’ll find the Roman Forum: now some impressive ruins but for centuries the center of Roman public life… The area attracts a nice crowd in the evening (and during most days) and you’ll often find live music here.
+Only a short walk from the Colosseum you’ll find the Roman Forum: now some impressive ruins but for centuries the center of Roman public life.
+The area attracts a nice crowd in the evening (and during most days) and you’ll often find live music here.

-2. Spanish Steps
+2. The Spanish Steps

 This monumental stairway might get a bit too crowded at times so don’t dedicate too much time to them but do walk up the steps to enjoy the view and the Trinità dei Monti church at the top of the stairs.

-3. Trevi Fountain
+3. The Trevi Fountain

 4. Piazza Venezia

 The Palazzo Venezia is a very impressive building and if you end up here during the day it is worth having a quick look inside.

-The largest non-reinforced concrete dome in the world.
-Free to enter and located next to a lovely, very lively square (Piazza della Rotonda) and a great area for lunch or dinner.
+It is free to enter and located next to a lovely, very lively square (Piazza della Rotonda) and a great area for lunch or dinner.

-Have breakfast like an Italian
+Have Breakfast Like an Italian

-There’s not much more to their breakfast than that unfortunately.
+There’s not much more to their breakfast than that, unfortunately.
 They might grab a croissant or some other sweet pastry with it but that’s about it.

-And if somehow you have already seen all the sights, then you are privileged enough to be able to explore the real Rome… Just roam the streets, walk away from where the tourists are going, stop to look at all the amazing buildings and I assure you you will have a great morning!
+And if somehow you have already seen all the sights, then you are privileged enough to be able to explore the real Rome… Just roam the streets, walk away from where the tourists are going, stop to look at all the amazing buildings and I assure you, you will have a great morning!

-Best time to visit Rome
+Best Time to Visit Rome

 When I was in Rome in January it was cold and rained frequently.
 Not ideal you’d say and I, absolutely hating the cold, would normally agree.
 But in January I saw the Spanish Steps empty, I remember walking around Rome one evening thinking the city was deserted: for those few hours the city was mine… quiet, breathtakingly beautiful and the romantic city people described…

 When I visited in May the weather was perfect: not too hot to walk around during the day but nice and sunny with little to no rain.
-Unfortunately that is what most people enjoy and therefore the streets were packed.
+Unfortunately, that is what most people enjoy and therefore the streets were packed.
 Day and night.
 Hotel rates go up and the city starts to feel like an overcrowded tourist trap.
-So yes, for good weather go during Spring or Fall but if you want Rome to yourself… go when it’s cold and rainy!
+Rome is one of the best places to visit in Italy and therefore it does get crowded.